Banda district, India

 Banda district is a district of Uttar Pradesh state of India, and Banda is the district headquarters.
 It is a part of Chitrakoot Division.

 Located in historical Bundelkhand region, Banda is famous for its Shajar stone which is used for making jewellery, and the historically and architecturally significant sites Khajuraho and Kalinjar.
 Khajuraho is a World Heritage Site famous for its elaborately carved temples.
 The fortress of Kalinjar is famed for its war history and its glorious rock sculptures.

 History

 In 1998, the tehsils of Karwi and Mau, formerly part of Banda District, became the new Chitrakoot District.
 Banda was a town and district of British India, in the Allahabad division of the United Provinces.
 The population in 2011 was 1,799,410.
 It was formerly, but is no longer, a military cantonment.

 Administrative divisions

-There are four Tahsils namely Banda, Naraini, Baberu, Palani and Atarra comprising eight blocks of Badokhar-khurd, Pailani, Jaspura, Tindwari, Naraini, Mahua, Baberu, Bisanda and Kamasinfrom the present district of Banda.
+There are five Tahsils namely Banda, Naraini, Baberu, Pailani and Atarra comprising eight blocks of Badokhar-khurd, Jaspura, Tindwari, Naraini, Mahua, Baberu, Bisanda and Kamasin from the present district of Banda.

-There are seventeen thanas namely Kotwali City, Kotwali Dehat, Mataundh, Tindwari, Pailani, Chilla, Naraini, Atarra, Girwa, Kalinjar, Badousa, Bisenda, Baberu, Kamasin, Fhateganj, Jaspura and Marka.
+There are seventeen thanas namely Kotwali City, Kotwali Dehat, Mataundh, Tindwari, Pailani, Chilla, Naraini, Atarra, Girwa, Kalinjar, Badousa, Bisanda, Baberu, Kamasin, Fatehganj, Jaspura and Marka.